 For some time, I have been asking myself: should an image be included in a blog?
 I realise that this is not the greatest question facing humanity, but it certainly has been bugging me.
 I am a visual person and I like to see colourful images.
 However, when I create a blog I have noticed how time consuming it is to find an appropriate image that I like, download it, check the file size and if necessary shrink it, add some text and a logo and then upload it and check it within the blog entry.
 Phew!

 Not that I mind the work involved.
 However, I want to ensure that I am using my time to the best effect.
-So I revisited two of my favourite bloggers: Seth Godin and Neil Patel and Voila!
-Neither of them use images in their (text based) blogs.
+So I revisited prolific blogger Seth Godin and Voila, Seth seldom uses images in his (text based) blogs.
 By the way, in Neil’s case you have to click around a bit to find a text blog, in that he does a lot of video blogging.
 (He is famous for the Marketing School podcast).

 Now let’s think about the blog entries themselves.
 When you visit someone’s blog, is it the big image at the top of the entry that you are interested in – or the words that they have written?
 I have been using ‘Set featured image’ within WordPress for some time, after I discovered that by doing this, the image appears properly within social media.
 The problem is that by doing this, the image dominates the screen when you visit the blog page.